Jalen Hurts Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Season Stats

-- He also has 361 rushing yards on 66 carries (plus five rushing touchdowns), averaging 51.6 yards per game on the ground.
+- He's also carried the ball 66 times for 361 yards and five touchdowns, averaging 51.6 yards per game.

-- The Eagles have thrown the ball in 59.7% of their plays from scrimmage this year while staying on the ground 40.3% of the time.
+- The Eagles have called a pass in 59.7% of their plays from scrimmage this year while running the ball 40.3% of the time.
 This offensive attack ranks 15th in the NFL in points scored.

-- Hurts accounts for 49.2% of his team's red zone plays, with 32 of his 242 pass attempts coming from inside the opponent's 20-yard line.
+- Hurts has attempted 32 of his 242 passes in the red zone, accounting for 49.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Hurts' matchup with the Lions.